-Of course, you're likely to have several different departments working on a project and their hourly rates might be different.
+Of course, you're likely to have several departments working on a project, and their hourly rates might differ.
 Using a resource planning tool keeps track of them all.
-Once you set milestones for them to hit, a tool like Float will closely track the project's performance alongside its resources' billable hours.
+Once you set milestones for them, a tool like Float will closely track the project's performance alongside its resources' billable hours.

 Having a birds-eye view of every project in your pipeline and resource capacity is the best way to keep your entire business on track.
-This is an important role of resource planning software.
+This is a vital role of resource planning software.

-Not only does resource planning software help you to predict if your projects are going to be successful, but it also gives you an easy way to collate all your data.
-A McKinsey study found companies that used scenarios as a decision-making technique in their resource planning were 36% more likely to become a faster-growing company compared to their competitors.
+Not only does resource planning software help you predict if your projects will be successful, but it also gives you an easy way to collate all your data.
+A McKinsey study found that companies that used scenarios as a decision-making technique in their resource planning were 36% more likely to become a faster-growing company than their competitors.

 Using a resource planning tool will give you a clear visual of:

 - Project budgets (and if you're sticking to them)

 - Team member's scheduled hours and their capacity